 Option Description Pros Cons 1 Maintain current levels of service provision.
-Targets for LAA and corporate plan Does not generate any savings for

-Option Description Pros Cons assume current levels of service.
-Will maintain the current level of cleanliness of streets and public spaces.
-2009/2010 budget.
-2 Reduce current levels of service provision through selection of some of or all of the sub- options set out below. for 2009/2010 budget ongoing complaints from residents / visitors / users. • Likely to have negative impact on corporate plan
+Targets for LAA and corporate plan Does not generate any savings for service provision through for 2009/2010 budget visible selection of some of or all of The options have Will generate Option Description Pros Cons below. realistic and can be immediately visitors / users. implemented.
+The options have been designed so realistic and can be from residents visitors / users.
+Likely to have negative impact on corporate plant - Reduce current levels of service provision through selection of some of or all of the sub- options set out assume current levels of service. • Will maintain the current level of cleanliness of streets and public spaces. • Generates savings for 2009/2010 budget • The options have been designed to be realistic and can be immediately implemented. • The options have been designed so that they do not Savings will be very visible Will generate ongoing complaints from residents / visitors / users.
+Likely to have negative impact on corporate plan priority outcomes